DataDog/documentation/content/en/agent/autodiscovery/integrations.md

 ## Example: Datadog Apache and HTTP checks Integrations

 Configurations below apply to an Apache container image with the `<CONTAINER_IDENTIFIER>`: `httpd`.
-The Audiscovery templates are configured to collect Metrics and logs from the Apache container, and setting up a Datadog-HTTP check in order to test two endpoints to monitor wether the websites created by the Apache container are available:
+The Audiscovery templates are configured to collect Metrics and logs from the Apache container, and setting up a Datadog-HTTP check with two instances in order to test two endpoints to monitor wether the websites created by the Apache container are available:

-Check name are `apache` and `http_check` and their `<INIT_CONFIG>`, `<INSTANCE_CONFIG>`, and `<LOG_CONFIG>` configuration can be found in their respective documentation page: [Datadog-Apache integration][9], [Datadog-HTTP check integration][10].
+Check names are `apache` and `http_check` and their `<INIT_CONFIG>`, `<INSTANCE_CONFIG>`, and `<LOG_CONFIG>` full configurations can be found in their respective documentation page: [Datadog-Apache integration][9], [Datadog-HTTP check integration][10].

 {{< tabs >}}
 {{% tab "File" %}}